pthu/sahd/docs/words/thbunah.md

 dialectal variant of <span dir="rtl">תְּבוּנָה</span>.

 1. <span dir="rtl">תְּבוּנָה</span><small><sub>1</sub></small>, ‘intelligence’ (intellectual faculty whose function is to allow one to understand).
 Occurrences: Deut 32:28; 1 Kgs 5:9; Isa 44:19; Obad 1:7, 8; Prov 2:6; 10:23; 11:12; 14:29; 15:21; 17:27; 18:2; 20:5; 21:30; Job 12:13; Sir 4:24<small><sup>A</sup></small>; 44:3<small><sup>B,Mas</sup></small>.
 The clear-cut distinction of meaning from <span dir="rtl">בִּינָה</span> should be noted, to understand the reasons for lexical choices made by the authors in the various contexts.
 Thus, in Deut 32:28 (<span dir="rtl">כִּי־גוֹי אֹבַד ‏עֵצוֹת הֵמָּה‏ וְאֵין בָּהֶם תְּבוּנָה</span>, ‘since they are a nation which has lost its sense, and there is not in them any intelligence’) it is not a matter of ‘discernment’ (NJPS, which also translates in this way elsewhere), namely a faculty of perception or distinction, but of the faculty of understanding (what is to be done: cf. also Zorell 887, whose definitions ‘animadversio, attentio... habitus seu virtus animadvertendi animadvertenda’ seem to be misguided by the etymological lens with which the meaning is interpreted).
 2. <span dir="rtl">תְּבוּנָה</span><small><sub>2</sub></small>, ‘ingenuity, genius’ (mental, creative faculty in handicraft and art: we are dealing with a usage of the specialized language of the technical artisan sector).
 Occurrences: Exod 31:3; 35:31; 36:1; 1 Kgs 7:14; Isa 40:28; Jer 10:12; Ezek 28:4; Pss 136:5; 147:5; Prov 3:19; Job 26:12; 11Q5 26:14.
 The artisan-technical linguistic context which is typical of this lexeme is clear in the narrative occurrences in Exodus and Kings.
-The poetic language of Prophets, Psalms and Proverbs uses it in creation contexts, making a parallel between the artistic genius or cleverness of man and that of God.[^8] The creation context becomes topical for <span dir="rtl">תְּבוּנָה</span>, to such an extent that it is the principal cause of its recovery in late Hebrew, down to the Qumran texts.
+The poetic language of Prophets, Psalms and Proverbs uses it in creation contexts, making a parallel between the artistic genius or cleverness of man and that of God.<sup id="fnref:8"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:8')">8</a></sup> The creation context becomes topical for <span dir="rtl">תְּבוּנָה</span>, to such an extent that it is the principal cause of its recovery in late Hebrew, down to the Qumran texts.
 In Hos 13:2  the lexeme appears in the masculine <span dir="rtl">תְּבוּן</span>.
 This technical meaning, even if not recognised as specifically sector-related, is noted by all the lexica (and by the modern translations), though not always in its precise nuance.
-Schökel speaks of ‘destreza, habilidad, maestría, pericia’ (<i>DBHE</i>, 792); Ringgren 1973:628, ‘Geschicklichkeit im Beruf’ (linking to it Hos 13:2 as well); <i>HAL</i>, 1548, ‘Geschick’.[^9]  An exception is represented by Benno Jacob (1992:842): ‘Bezalel possessed the gift of orignality, a divine inspiration here defined as the ability to visualise and execute’.
+Schökel speaks of ‘destreza, habilidad, maestría, pericia’ (<i>DBHE</i>, 792); Ringgren 1973:628, ‘Geschicklichkeit im Beruf’ (linking to it Hos 13:2 as well); <i>HAL</i>, 1548, ‘Geschick’.<sup id="fnref:9"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:9')">9</a></sup>  An exception is represented by Benno Jacob (1992:842): ‘Bezalel possessed the gift of orignality, a divine inspiration here defined as the ability to visualise and execute’.
 The professional technicalisation of <span dir="rtl">תְּבוּנָה</span> (like other terms too of the lexicon of ‘knowledge’) occurs also in other contexts: song in Chronicles, medicine in Ben Sira.
 3. <span dir="rtl">תְּבוּנָה</span><small><sub>3</sub></small>, ‘intelligence’ (lexeme of the didactic-wisdom jargon, designating the corpus of instructions and values taught by that tradition).
 Occurrences: Prov 2:2; 5:1; Sir 14:20<small><sup>A</sup></small>, 21<small><sup>A</sup></small>; 15:3<small><sup>A,B</sup></small>; 15:15<small><sup>A</sup></small>; 45:5<small><sup>B</sup></small>.
 The reference is to the teachings and the words of the teacher, mostly of an ethical-behavioural kind.
 In the jargon of the traditionalist sapiential strand many other lexemes of the lexical field of ‘knowledge’ undergo this treatment (the same applies to <span dir="rtl">תְּבוּנָה</span><small><sub>4</sub></small> and <span dir="rtl">תְּבוּנָה</span><small><sub>5</sub></small>), obliterating the semantic peculiarity of each one: the superimposed technical sense is prevalent.
 The translation by <span dir="rtl">ביונא</span> in the Targumim on the wisdom texts, a term which can be considered as a loan from the Hebrew (see above <a href="#AVfTA4">Ancient Versions: Targum A.4</a>)